-Teen car accidents can leave devastation in their wake, which is why some safety and medical experts are calling for more research and work in the area.
+Teen car accidents can leave devastation in their wake.
 Teens can suffer severe and life-changing injuries when they cause a crash, but they might also hurt others and leave behind damaged property due to lack of experience, reckless driving, or distracted behavior.
-A teen car accident lawyer should be retained after a severe crash.

 A review of National Accident Data from 2014 concludes that fatal car accidents involving teenage drivers have increased significantly in recent years.

 While states have some form of graduated driver’s licensing regulation which have helped to enhance safety by limiting the number of passengers inside the car or restricting night time driving, officials and pediatricians say that even more can be done

 As a parent or guardian, take the opportunity to talk with your teen about these five simple steps and actions they can take to drive safe, prevent accidents and give you peace of mind: